bluesky314/PointWise-Exponential-Loss/README.md

 ## Results

 On average we observe an increase of 1-3 points for histopathology datasets.
-We are currently testing on natural image datasets and results will be uploaded soon.....
+We are currently testing on natural image datasets and results will be uploaded soon.
+The code for the loss is present in the repo in losses.py